zengbing15/lumos_doc/docs/tutorials/querytransactions.md

 ---
 > Transactions are the most fundamental entities for a DApp to interact with Nervos CKB.
 For more information about CKB transactions, see [Transaction](https://docs.nervos.org/docs/reference/transaction#docsNav) and [CKB RFC](https://github.com/nervosnetwork/rfcs/blob/master/rfcs/0019-data-structures/0019-data-structures.md#transaction).

-Lumos provides the [TransactionCollector](https://github.com/nervosnetwork/lumos/blob/c3bd18e6baac9c283995f25d226a689970dc9537/packages/indexer/lib/index.js#L479) class to support querying on transactions for specific query options.
+Lumos provides functions to support querying on transactions for specific query options.

+## Functions

+### TransactionCollector

+The [indexer.TransactionCollector](https://github.com/nervosnetwork/lumos/blob/c3bd18e6baac9c283995f25d226a689970dc9537/packages/base/lib/indexer.js#L9) function of the `@ckb-lumos/indexer` package can be used to query transactions by specific query options (lock, type, argsLen, fromBlock, toBlock, order, skip) and returns the transactions as the result.

+The [indexer.TransactionCollector](https://github.com/nervosnetwork/lumos/blob/c3bd18e6baac9c283995f25d226a689970dc9537/packages/sql-indexer/lib/index.js#L811) function of the `@ckb-lumos/sql-indexer` package can be used to query transactions by specific query options (lock, type, argsLen, fromBlock, toBlock, order, skip) and returns the transactions as the result.

+### rpc.get_transaction

+The [get_transaction](https://github.com/nervosnetwork/lumos/blob/c3bd18e6baac9c283995f25d226a689970dc9537/packages/rpc/src/index.ts#L196) function of the `@ckb-lumos/rpc` package can be used to get the transaction information (<var>status</var>, <var>block_hash</var>) for a specific transaction hash.

+A transaction can be in one of the following status:

+- A **pending** result means the node is aware of the transaction but the transaction is not confirmed yet.
+- A **proposed** result means the node sees a transaction included in a block candidate that is not yet mined.
+- A **committed** result means that the block involving the transaction has been mined and is officially on chain.

 ## Prerequisites

-The following prerequisites apply for querying on transactions by using Lumos:
+The following prerequisites apply for the examples in this guide:

 - The development environment is set up.
 For more information, see [Set Up the Development Environment](http://localhost:3000/lumos_doc/docs/preparation/setupsystem).
 - The CKB node is installed and started on DEV chain.
 For more information, see [Install a CKB Node](http://localhost:3000/lumos_doc/docs/preparation/installckb).
-- The Lumos packages (@ckb-lumos/base, @ckb-lumos/indexer, @ckb-lumos/helpers, @ckb-lumos/config-manager, @ckb-lumos/rpc) are installed.
+- The Lumos packages (`@ckb-lumos/base`, `@ckb-lumos/indexer`, `@ckb-lumos/helpers`, `@ckb-lumos/config-manager`, `@ckb-lumos/rpc`) are installed.

 ## Environment